artemplv/Linefeed/README.md

 <img width="600" alt="workspaces view" src="https://github.com/artemplv/Linefeed/assets/48654322/abb8588e-66da-4b36-bb26-c7916de74902">

-The process of creating a workspace is broken down into a few steps that guide you through the process.
+The process of creating a workspace is broken down into a few steps that guide you through it.
 It also includes a step where you can add users to the new workspace.

 <img width="600" alt="workspace creation" src="https://github.com/artemplv/Linefeed/assets/48654322/8a1f37b6-f2a7-44f4-beb4-7515ca20045c">